swiftlang/swift-evolution/proposals/0067-floating-point-protocols.md

   /// The number of bits required to represent significand.
   ///
   /// If `self` is not a finite non-zero number, `significandWidth` is
   /// `-1`.
-Otherwise, it is the number of bits required to represent the
+Otherwise, it is the number of fractional bits required to
-  /// significand exactly (less `1` because common formats represent one bit
+  /// represent `self.significand`, which is an integer between zero and
+  /// `significandBitCount`.
+Some examples:
+  ///
+  /// - For any representable power of two, `significandWidth` is zero,
+  ///   because `significand` is `1.0`.
+  /// - If `x` is 10, then `x.significand` is `1.01` in binary, so
-  /// implicitly).
+  ///   `x.significandWidth` is 2.
+  /// - If `x` is Float.pi, `x.significand` is `1.10010010000111111011011`,
+  ///   and `x.significandWidth` is 23.
   var significandWidth: Int { get }

+  //  NOTE: --------------------------------------------------------------------
+  //  These APIs are not implementable without the generic inits, which in turn
+  //  depend on a revised Integer protocol.
+Nonetheless, I believe that it
+  //  makes sense to consider them with the rest of this proposal, with the
+  //  understanding that they will be implemented when it becomes possible to
+  //  do so.

   @warn_unused_result
   func isEqual<Other: BinaryFloatingPoint>(to other: Other) -> Bool